About me

 - 'Kuan Hon is an outstanding lawyer, with a PhD-level of technical knowledge of the products and services that our company develops and sells'.

-- 'Kuan Hon has provided a seasoned and subject-matter
+- 'Kuan Hon has provided a seasoned and

 expert level of legal guidance'.